Avinashturkar/SQL-AdHoc-Financial-Analytics-Project/Ad-Hoc Requests and SQL Code Solution.md

 ### Prerequisite - The `get_fiscal_year()` Function

 **Ad-Hoc Request:** Many of the SQL queries in this project rely on a user-defined function called `get_fiscal_year()`.
 To ensure accurate and consistent reporting, this project utilizes `get_fiscal_year()` function.
-This function calculates the fiscal year from a given calendar date, based on AtliQ's specific fiscal year definition
+This function calculates the fiscal year from a given calendar date, based on AtliQ's specific fiscal year definition.

 **SQL Query:**